Health

 Steps to treating male UTIs

-UTIs for men and women are typically treated with antibiotics prescribed by a healthcare provider, increased fluid intake and symptom management.
-Over-the-counter urinary tract infection products may also be helpful.
+UTIs for men and women are typically treated with antibiotics prescribed by a healthcare provider.
+There are also over-the-counter urinary tract infection products that may be helpful for symptom relief.
 Since UTIs in men can be complex infections, your provider may prescribe antibiotics that specifically target complicated UTIs.
 It is very important to seek medical treatment quickly once you notice an infection, to keep it from spreading further up the urinary tract and into the kidneys.
 Kidney infection in men and women can result in complications, such as kidney failure or a life-threatening infection called sepsis if not treated appropriately and efficiently.

 While UTIs should be taken seriously, they are treatable.
 This is especially true when there is no delay in seeking medical care.
 Always see your healthcare provider if you think you are experiencing symptoms of infection.